mm6/ethereum-lab1-hardhat/README.md

 // It will be used by the Solidity compiler to validate its version. pragma solidity ^0.8.0;

-// This is the main building block for smart contracts. contract Token {
+contract Token {
     // Some string type variables to identify the token. string public name = "My Hardhat Token";